tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2021-08-21-kpw-arena-17-odrodzenie.md

 #### Recap and aftermath

-* [Chemik](@/w/chemik.md) made a vow that until he wins three fights, he's not going to touch a woman (remain celibate), insulting ring announcer Kinga and the audience in the process.
+* [Chemik](@/w/chemik.md) made a vow that until he wins three fights, he's going to remain celibate and not touch a woman, insulting ring announcer Kinga and the audience in the process.

 ### References